Ghostbusters: Sanctum of Slime

 In the final game, Level 7 takes place at Sedgewick Hotel and Level 8 is a driving stage.
-The unused preview screens for both show a racing stage and a picture of a kitchen, respectively, which means their order may have been swapped during development.
+The unused preview screens for both show a racing stage and a picture of a kitchen, respectively, suggesting that their order was swapped during development.

-There are graphics and stage layout information for the Ghostbusters' Firehouse in the game that is supposed to be used during the driving scenes...but since you never actually reach the Firehouse for story-related reasons, you never get to see it.
+There are graphics and stage layout info for the Ghostbusters' Firehouse that is supposed to be used during the driving scenes...but since you never actually reach the Firehouse for story-related reasons, you never get to see it.

 If the texture for the Firehouse's interior looks familiar, it's because it's modeled after the one in Ghostbusters: The Video Game, right down to the children's artwork on the wall.

-The game contains text for a scrapped enemy gallery inside unistrings.wbr, at 0x7B1DA:
+Text for a scrapped enemy gallery is present in unistrings.wbr at 0x7B1DA:

 EL BESTIARIO DEL INFRAMUNDO KREATUREN DER UNTERWELT IL BESTIARIO DI NETHERWORLD LE BESTIAIRE DU NETHERWORLD THE NETHERWORLD BESTIARY

-These are early lifebar elements.
+Early lifebar elements.
 The final version is completely different.
-Additionally...

 Early Control/Powerup Elements